ratwolfzero/hopalong_python/README.md

 Verification:

-- To clearly demonstrate this, the following two images compare the pixel-based density estimation approach with the histogram-based density approximation method.
-The first shows the results of mapping trajectory points to integer pixel coordinates and counting the hits, while the second shows the results of NumPy's `np.histogram2d(..., density=True)` used to estimate the density of the original floating-point trajectory data.
+- To clearly demonstrate this, the following two images compare density approximation methods: pixel-based and histogram-based.
+The first shows results from mapping continuous trajectory points to discrete integer pixels and counting hits, while the second shows the application of NumPy's `np.histogram2d(..., density=True)` function directly to the original continuous trajectory points.
 Both methods highlight areas of higher concentration similarly and effectively.

 Gradient: